baguette-io/baguette-messaging/README.rst

 =============

-By default the configuration file is located in */etc/croissant.ini*.
+By default the configuration file is located in */etc/farine.ini*.
-You can override this path using the environment variable **CROISSANT_CONF_FILE**.
+You can override this path using the environment variable **FARINE_CONF_FILE**.

 It must contains a **DEFAULT** section, then one by service(using the **lowercase class name**)